Sleep Your Way to Happiness

 Luckily, researcher love to investigate sleep, and thousands of studies have been performed on why sleep is so beneficial for the body and mind.
 One of the biggest collection of sleep studies in history was released in 2010 and collected over a 25 year span in Italy and the UK; highlighted here by Healthline:

-“Researchers in the United Kingdom and Italy analyzed data from 16 separate studies conducted over 25 years, covering more than 1.3 million people and more than 100,000 deaths.
+“Researchers in the United Kingdom and Italy analyzed data from 16 separate studies conducted over 25 years.
+They covered more than 1.3 million people and more than 100,000 deaths.
 They published their findings in the journal Sleep.
 Those who generally slept for less than six hours a night were 12 percent more likely to experience a premature death.
 People who slept more than eight to nine hours per night had an even higher risk, at 30 percent.”

-Healthy sleep has not only been correlated to an increased lifespan, but it has also been shown to boost your immune system through the creation of hormones only produced when you’re asleep.
+Healthy sleep has not only been correlated to an increased lifespan, but it has also been shown to boost your immune system.
+It does so through the creation of hormones only produced when you’re asleep.
 These hormones are called cytokines and they help combat inflammation and prevent infections.
-Eight hours of sleep can also improve a person’s appetite, making them less likely to overeat, and can help in memory retention.
+Eight hours of sleep can also improve a person’s appetite, making them less likely to overeat.
+And it can help in memory retention.
 Over a longer period of time, this can lower a person’s risk for chronic illness associated with stress and obesity; such as heart disease or diabetes.

 Sleep to improve mental health

-But besides an increased health risk from adequate sleep, getting a solid eight hours can improve your mental health considerably as well.
+But besides an increased health risk from adequate sleep, getting a solid eight hours can improve your mental health.
 The Harvard Health Publication released an overview of studies in 2009 that looked at the symbiotic relationship between the brain and our sleep patterns.
-According to multiple research, those that suffer from mental health disorders have an increased risk in sleep disorders, but sleep may also play a part in the development of those disorders.
+According to multiple research, those that suffer from mental health disorders have an increased risk in sleep disorders.
+But sleep may also play a part in the development of those disorders.

-In other words, not sleeping an adequate eight hours might cause mental health issues in a person’s lifetime, and those conditions might further interrupt a person’s sleep patterns; creating a vicious mental cycle of not enough sleep and poor mental health.
+In other words, not sleeping an adequate eight hours might cause mental health issues in a person’s lifetime.
+Those conditions might further interrupt a person’s sleep patterns; creating a vicious mental cycle of not enough sleep and poor mental health.

 Harvard Health Publication wrote in their overview: “The brain basis of a mutual relationship between sleep and mental health is not yet completely understood.
-But neuroimaging and neurochemistry studies suggest that a good night’s sleep helps foster both mental and emotional resilience, while chronic sleep disruptions set the stage for negative thinking and emotional vulnerability.”
+But neuroimaging and neurochemistry studies suggest that a good night’s sleep helps foster both mental and emotional resilience.
+Chronic sleep disruptions set the stage for negative thinking and emotional vulnerability.”

 Sleep to improve your mood